seanorama/masterclass/security-advanced/README.md

   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-kerberos-wizard-2.png)

+  - Notice that the "Save admin credentials" checkbox is grayed out.
+We will enable that later.

 - Then click Next on all the following screens to proceed with all the default values

 ### Setup AD/OS integration via SSSD